 - Lying to obtain favors, goods, or to avoid obligations

-- The symptoms and behaviors are severe enough to interfere with social, academic, or occupational functioning
+- Symptoms are severe enough to interfere with social, academic, or occupational functioning

 Can Sociopathy Be Treated?